Jobieskii/anwiltweaks/README.md

-# Maurice's Anvil Tweaks
+# Anvil Tweaks

-This will be a mod that adds some simple configuration options for anvils and enchantments.
+This is a mod that removes increasing cost of repairs, removes max level of enchantments but adds linear cost so high levels get prohibitively expensive.

 Currently, specific fixes for my server mod pack.